 Actual or potential conflicts of interest may arise to the extent that the Federated Advisory Companies engage EOS to provide some or all of its stewardship and engagement services in connection with Investment Supervisory Services provided by the Federated Advisory Companies.
-For example, to the extent that the Federated Advisory Companies retain EOS to provide stewardship services, EOS may benefit from the opportunity to broaden the asset base that it represents with respect to these services in the aggregate, and consequently broaden the scope of its business.
+Engagement is undertaken to seek to improve long-term risk-adjusted returns of issuers or companies, and to create long-term value for clients and investors, consistent with applicable fiduciary duties and fund and investor objectives.
+The level of engagement with a company can be subject to any limitations required, either explicitly or implicitly, in the jurisdiction in which a company is domiciled in an effort to comply with applicable law and/or to avoid legal or regulatory risk for a fund and/or investors.
+For example, to the extent that the Federated Advisory Companies retain EOS to provide stewardship services, EOS may benefit from the opportunity to represent the Federated Advisory Companies, with respect to these services in the aggregate, and consequently broaden the scope of its business.
 From time to time, certain Federated Advisory Company clients may receive a discount if they also engage EOS to provide services.
 For example, certain Federated Advisory Company clients may engage EOS to provide services at a discount.
 The cost of these services could increase if such a client were to terminate its arrangement with the Federated Advisory Company, or if the Federated Advisory Company were to terminate its services to the client.
-In addition, while Federated Advisory Companies obtain proxy voting reports and recommendations from EOS as an integral part of its stewardship services, unless requested otherwise by the client or disclosed in fund disclosure documents, the voting of proxies is subject to the Federated Advisory Companies' Proxy Voting Policy.
+In addition, while Federated Advisory Companies obtain proxy voting reports and recommendations from EOS as part of its stewardship services, unless requested otherwise by the client or disclosed in fund disclosure documents, the voting of proxies is subject to the Federated Advisory Companies' Proxy Voting Policy.
 (Please refer to "Voting Client Securities" in Item 17 of this brochure for additional information.)
-Federated may request that some or all of its holdings not be included in any EOS advocacy with an issuer, such as when the advocacy is not consistent with a particular mandate, investment policy or strategy.
-(Please refer to "Environmental, Social, and Governance Characteristics" in Item 8 of this brochure for additional information.)
+The Federated Advisory Companies may request that some or all of their holdings not be included in any EOS advocacy with an issuer, such as when the advocacy is not consistent with a particular mandate, investment policy or strategy.
+(Please refer to "Corporate Governance, Environmental, and Social Characteristics" in Item 8 of this brochure for additional information.)
 While there is no intent on the part of the Federated Advisory Companies to act jointly with other EOS clients to influence or control the management or policies of an issuer, it is also possible that certain stewardship services entered into by EOS may be viewed as joint action by EOS and/or its clients, including the Federated Advisory Companies, which could impose certain reporting and other requirements under applicable securities laws.
 EOS and the Federated Advisory Companies seek to mitigate this potential conflict of interest through policies that provide that the Federated Advisory Companies generally will not direct EOS with respect to the companies with which it engages or specific positions that inform its engagement.
 EOS also maintains policies and procedures related to client engagement and voting recommendations that are intended, in part, to limit the reporting obligations of EOS and its clients under U.S. securities laws.